htw-imi-showtime/showtime-website/content/ss25/bachelor/b5-nexum/_index.md

 * **What we wanted to solve**

 Many existing tools either come with a steep learning curve or require subscriptions for key features.
-We wanted to create a straightforward solution that anyone can quickly set up and use, providing just the essential functions needed to interact with an audience during live events — all without extra hurdles or fees.
+We wanted to create a straightforward solution that anyone can quickly set up and use, providing the essential functions needed to interact with an audience during live events — without extra hurdles or fees.

 {{</section>}}